L4m4L/LED_Glasses/README.md

 # LED_Glasses
-A hobby project aimed at making sound reactive LED glasses that you could take clubbing.
+A hobby project aimed at making sound reactive LED glasses that you should take clubbing.

 ## Hardware